-SOURCE: IMPERIAL COLLEGE LONDON
+4. The Way Electricity is Sourced and Consumed is Changing

-As a consequence of these changes in how customers consume and produce electricity, DNOs have a greater need to forecast and actively manage energy flows across the network.
-The national electricity transmission system has traditionally had this level of active management coordinated by the Transmission System Operator, National Grid.
+As a consequence of these changes in how customers consume and produce electricity, DNOs have a greater need to forecast and actively manage energy flows across the network at all voltage levels.

+The national electricity transmission system has traditionally had this level of active management at higher voltages coordinated by the Transmission System Operator, National Grid.

 The principles of how a DNO can do this at a distribution level therefore have some foundation.

 This shift in DNO roles and responsibilities will require a transition to a DSO.

-The DSO will provide a network with sufficient capacity which blends more active energy management with targeted infrastructure upgrades.
+The DSO will flex and manipulate the DNO network with sufficient capacity which blends more active energy management with targeted DNO infrastructure upgrades.

 The technology underpinning the DSO network will be seamless and transparent to customers.

 Importantly it will provide a platform for energy suppliers and other parties to deliver new and improved services to customers, at an acceptable cost.

+WPD will provide a network with sufficient capacity which blends more active energy management with targeted infrastructure upgrades.